Set List for Stage Show

 • An audience member inspects a book to confirm it has many different words.
 Then this audience member thinks of a word from the book.
 After that, the full audience stares at a pencil and directs their mental concentration to it.
 Soon enough, the pencil rises and starts writing on its own!
 What did it write?
 Well, it turns out to be the exact word the audience member thought of in the book.
 This demonstration is visual, it’s interactive, it adds variety into the show, and it’s downright spooky!
 (Actually, there are two additional, stunning phases to this demonstration, but we don’t want to spoil the ending here.)

 • Remember the casino game theme with playing cards?
-This time, the mentalist takes it further with a new twist.
-The mentalist hands off a pack of playing cards to an audience member and does not touch them.
+This time, Jesse takes it further with a new twist.
+Jesse hands off a pack of playing cards to an audience member and does not touch them.
 The audience member mixes the playing cards.
-While the mentalist is far away from the audience member, the mentalist names the cards, one after another, in real time as the audience member looks at each one!
+While Jesse is far away from the audience member, Jesse names the cards, one after another, in real time as the audience member looks at each one!
 It’s an action-packed sequence with hard-hitting moments and gasps.

 Grand Finale (Closing Act)

-• The audience thinks of anything from the name of their first kiss, a pet’s name, a travel destination they went on vacation to, their cell phone PIN number, etc. and the mentalist keeps revealing them.
+• The audience thinks of anything from the name of their first kiss, a pet’s name, a travel destination they went on vacation to, their cell phone PIN number, etc. and Jesse keeps revealing them.
 This is the reputation maker they remember for years!

 • An audience member is asked to think about a special vacation.
-The mentalist pulls out a sealed envelope with all the vacation details inside.
+Jesse pulls out a sealed envelope with all the vacation details inside.